casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Setting the URI of a Token

 The following command will invoke the `set_uri` entrypoint of your instance of CEP-85, setting the URI of the provided token ID.
+The account sending this deploy must be on the `admin_list`.

 ```json